bodo-ai/Bodo/docs/docs/api_docs/sql/data_types.md

 ### TIMESTAMP\_TZ

-Note that `bodo.TimestampTZ` in python is a custom type provided by the Bodo library.
+Note that `bodo.types.TimestampTZ` in python is a custom type provided by the Bodo library.
 In `sql` this datatype is compatible with [Snowflake's TIMESTAMP\_TZ](https://docs.snowflake.com/en/sql-reference/data-types-datetime#timestamp-ltz-timestamp-ntz-timestamp-tz).